VistaJet: Fleet

-VistaJet is reportedly Bombardier's single largest customer.
 In 2012, VistaJet placed US$7.8 billion in both firm and option orders for 142 Bombardier Global business jets.

 In 2013, VistaJet placed a firm order for 20 Challenger 350 jets and options for an additional 20 Challenger 350 jets, worth US$1.035 billion.
 In 2016, the fleet doubled to over 70 Challenger and Global aircraft.

 The firm has commissioned artists for nose art projects.
 In 2011, the street artist Retna was commissioned to graffiti the tail of a Bombardier Global Express XRS, and, in 2013, an Ian Davenport design was commissioned by VistaJet and Fabergé for the tail of a VistaJet Bombardier Global 6000.
 The Davenport art piece coincided with a promotional campaign in which Fabergé eggs were offered to VistaJet clients as an in-flight jewelry purchase.